scottwater/blog/_posts/2018-12-13-active-support-presence.md

 name = user.name.presence || 'N.A.'
 ```

 If you are not familiar with Ruby, you may be asking why not just use `user.name || 	'N.A.'` directly.
-The present? (and related blank?) extension will handle empty strings which in Ruby are evaluated as truthy.
+The present? (and related blank?) extension will handle empty strings which in Ruby are evaluated as truthy.